-Esterline has manufacturing facilities located in Canada, China, the Dominican Republic, France, Germany, India, Mexico, Morocco, the UK, and the US, and sales and service operations in Brazil, China, Singapore, and the US.
-In fiscal year 2012 the US accounted for 49% of the company's revenues.
+Esterline has manufacturing facilities in Canada, China, the Dominican Republic, France, Japan, Germany, India, Mexico, Morocco, the UK, and the US, and sales and service operations in Brazil, China, Singapore, and the US.
+In 2015 customers in the US accounted for 46% of the company's revenues.

 Sales and Marketing